-When something interferes with the formation of the clot, the socket becomes “dry” and the nerves are unprotected.
+When something interferes with the formation of the clot or the blood clot is dislodged, the socket becomes “dry” and the nerves are unprotected.
 The pain comes from any stimuli such as air moving across the socket during breathing, changes in temperatures from foods and drinks, jaw movements when talking or eating, and any other source that might irritate the exposed nerves.2

 Dry socket symptoms

-Most patients experience some discomfort for a few days after a tooth extraction.
+Most patients experience some discomfort for a few days after a tooth is removed.
 Usually, over-the-counter pain medications are sufficient to dull this minor pain.
 Following your dentist’s instructions for post-operative care means you will be back to normal in a day or two.3

 But if a dry socket occurs, pain won’t abate within three days of surgery and you may experience intense throbbing at the extraction site, accumulation of debris in the socket and a foul odor.
 Pain can also radiate through the jaw and into the ear or neck.
 Most patients have no doubt when a dry socket occurs.4